Nikolay Oleshev: World War II

 When Operation Barbarossa began, Oleshev was stationed in western Ukraine.
 He was the chief of staff of the Southwestern Front Composite Border Detachment.
 During the retreat, the detachment was surrounded but managed to fight its way out of the Kiev Pocket.
 The detachment retreated through Proskurov, Vinnytsia and Bila Tserkva.
 In the fall Oleshev fought on the Western Front and in the defense of Bely.
-In February 1942 he became commander of 30th Army's 371st Rifle Division.
+In February 1942, he became commander of the 30th Army's 371st Rifle Division.
 He led the division in the Battles of Rzhev.
 On 28 May 1942, he was awarded the Order of the Red Banner.
 He was awarded the Order of Kutuzov 2nd class on 30 January 1943.
 On 14 February 1943, Oleshev was promoted to Major-general.

 In May 1943, Oleshev was appointed commander of 31st Army's 36th Rifle Corps.
 The corps captured Smolensk and Yartsevo during the Battle of Smolensk in summer 1943.
 In June 1944, the corps fought in Operation Bagration, capturing Orsha and Dubroŭna.
 On 3 July, he was appointed military commandant of Minsk and oversaw the clearing of rubble from streets, the removal of unexploded ordnance and restoring of power and water supplies during the next ten days.
 On 14 July, Oleshev was appointed commander of 39th Army's 113th Rifle Corps.
 He led the corps during the Kaunas Offensive in late July and August.
 On 28 September, he was awarded the Order of Suvorov 2nd class.
 In October, the corps fought in the Battle of Memel.
 During the Battle of Memel, the corps, advancing in the vanguard of the 39th Army, captured Smalininkai on 9 October.
 The corps then fought in the Gumbinnen Operation.
 From January 1945, the corps fought in the East Prussian Offensive.
 The corps helped capture Tilsit and for its actions was awarded the honorific "Tilsit".
 On 21 February 1945, Oleshev was awarded the Order of Lenin.
 For its actions in the subsequent Battle of Königsberg, the corps was awarded the Order of the Red Banner.
 On 5 May, Oleshev was promoted to lieutenant general.

 Along with the 39th Army, the 113th Rifle Corps was transferred east with the end of the war in Europe.
 From 9 August, the corps fought in the Soviet invasion of Manchuria.
 The corps reportedly crossed the Greater Khingan mountains quickly and advanced 950 kilometers, capturing Wangyemiao, Liaoyang, Siping and Mukden.
 For its actions, the corps was awarded the honorific "Mukden".
 During the offensive, the corps reportedly captured 2,500 Japanese soldiers.
 On 8 September, Oleshev was awarded the title Hero of the Soviet Union and the Order of Lenin for his leadership.